Critics denounce 'climate-change denialism' reports commissioned by Alberta inquiry | CBC News

 The 11 who applied and were granted standing received a package of materials to review, including several reports commissioned at the request of inquiry commissioner Steve Allan, a Calgary forensic accountant with close ties to the government of Premier Jason Kenney.

-One of the commissioned reports was written by Barry Cooper, a University of Calgary political scientist.
-In 2008, the Globe and Mail reported that a university audit had revealed Cooper was in charge of two research accounts that were used to funnel money to the Friends of Science, a controversial climate-change skeptic organization that had ties to the federal Conservative party.
+One of the commissioned reports was written by Barry Cooper, a University of Calgary professor of political science.
+In 2008, the Globe and Mail reported that a university audit had revealed Cooper was in charge of two research accounts that were used to funnel money to the Friends of Science, a controversial organization that had ties to the federal Conservative party and calls human-caused climate change a "myth."

 In turn, Friends of Science used the money to produce and pay for radio ads in key Ontario ridings during the 2006 election campaign, the Globe reported.